 Food made with acid-based sauces (such as tomatoes, vinegar or lemon) goes well with Sauvignon Blanc, unoaked Chardonnay, or Pinot Noir.
 Rich sauces work best with high-acid wines to refresh or with rich, full-bodied wines to really step into the richness.
 If there’s any spice on the table, such as a spicy sausage stuffing, lower-alcohol wines with some residual sugar (like Riesling) will work well.

-Matching food and wines with similar weights and richness is one of the keys to pairing success.
-To do this, one must think of food and wine, both existing on a spectrum.
-Light-bodied wines with light dishes and full-bodied wines with rich or spice-driven dishes.
-So with lighter vegetable dishes, such as green bean almondine or shaved Brussels sprouts salad, an acid-driven white blend might work best.
-For a baking spice-dominant sweet potato casserole, an oaky red blend with spicy, toasty notes would pair well.
+Matching food and wines with similar weights and richness is one key to pairing success.
+To do this, one must think of food and wine as both existing on a spectrum: Light-bodied wines with light dishes and full-bodied wines with rich or spice-driven dishes.
+So, with lighter vegetable dishes, such as green bean almondine or shaved Brussels sprouts salad, an acid-driven white blend might work best.
+An oaky red blend with spicy, toasty notes would pair well with a baking spice-dominant sweet potato casserole.

-When thinking about wine pairings for Thanksgiving, think about if you’d like to balance or accentuate the flavours on the table.
-For rich dishes such as buttered mashed potatoes, mac and cheese or candied yams, you can balance the richness and fattiness with a high acid, palate-cleansing white such as Riesling or Pinot Gris.
+When thinking about wine pairings for Thanksgiving, consider whether you’d like to balance or accentuate the flavours on the table.
+For rich dishes such as buttered mashed potatoes, mac and cheese, or candied yams, you can balance the richness and fattiness with a high-acid, palate-cleansing white such as Riesling or Pinot Gris.
 In contrast, accentuate and step into the richness with a full-bodied, creamy Chardonnay.

 Related articles